Some Weird Facts You May (or may not) Want to Know About Me

 sprinkled in.

-grade.
-My teacher could see through me like plastic wrap and I got in BIG trouble.
-I
+teen magazine when I was in 9th grade.
+My teacher could see through me like plastic

-never cheated on anything EVER again!
+wrap and I got in BIG trouble.
+I never cheated on anything EVER again!

 ~ There are three other writers/illustrators named Susan Mitchell.
 One Susan writes

-Susan illustrates children's books, and still another Susan writes just
+poetry, another Susan illustrates children's books, and still another Susan writes just

 about everything.